Our Review of The Halcyon London International School

 Established in 2013, The Halcyon is the only not-for-profit, exclusively International Baccalaureate school of its kind in London, and is rapidly growing in popularity.
 The school originally opened its doors to the middle years aged 11-16, but now teaches students up to the age of 18.

 The Halcyon takes pride in its multi-culturalism and follows an American style structure for the academic year.
 Terms are known as ‘semesters’ and although the half term breaks align with British half terms, the pupils of The Halcyon enjoy a longer Summer holiday.
 Classes at the school never exceed 18 pupils and take place on the school’s campus situated near Marble Arch.
-The teachers endeavour to take full advantage of the school’s London location by visiting the museums and galleries at their disposal.
+The teachers take full advantage of the school’s London location by visiting the museums and galleries on their doorstep.

 The school wholly embraces the present, as well as the past.
 However, you would be hard pushed to find a more modern learning environment in London.
 Subjects, such as Maths, are still predominantly taught using the traditional pen and paper but digital learning is incorporated wherever possible.
 The school’s Digital Learning Leader, Jon Neale, firmly backs the use of technology for learning and believes it the school’s responsibility to show its pupils the many doors and opportunities technology can unlock.